High order moment model for polydisperse evaporating sprays towards interfacial geometry: Transport scheme

 In order to satisfy the maximum principle for the transported quantities (the canonical moment and the velocity) and the positivity of the number density $\mom_0$, the slopes should be calculated carefully.
 Following the development done in \cite{kah12}, the slopes are calculated as follows:

 where $\phi(a,b,c)=1/2(sgn(b-a)+sgn(c-b))$.\\

-Using the equations \eqref{eq:conserv-property},\eqref{eq:bar-simplif} and \eqref{eq:solpes-relations} the slopes and the bar variables can be expressed as function of the current and neighbor cell variables.
+Using the equations \eqref{eq:conserv-property},\eqref{eq:bar-simplif} and \eqref{eq:solpes-relations} the slopes and the bar variables can be expressed as functions of the current and neighbor cell variables.
 However, these algebra relations are quite heavy.
-Therefore, its calculation is achieved using Maple software.\\
+Therefore, their calculation is achieved using Maple software.\\